 In 2019 we went on a road trip to the Wairarapa to a fabulous Megan Bell (Epic Agility (AUS)) agility workshop.
 Working all 3 dogs at their different levels.

 I am a long term member, of Susan Garrett's H360 and Agility Nation programs and have previously completed her Recallers program, based around training through games.

-- Scent for Six by The School Of Canine Science (UK) on the 1st December 2019
+- Working through 'Puppy Lab' by The School Of Canine Science (UK)

-- Looking at studying canine conditioning in 2020
+- Looking at studying canine conditioning in the future.

-- Continuing to advance my learning through the Absolute Dogs - ProDog program
+- Continuing to advance my learning through the Absolute Dogs - ProDog and Geek programs